- Stanley Kubrick

-Kubrick’s setting is the French-German conflict near the end of World War I—a war not bound by the outright ethical struggles of good and evil in comparison to WWII, but set afire largely by an unfavorable mix of distrust, unruly demands, strained alliances, and jumping the gun, so to speak.
-Though often described as the first “Great” war, what remains is soldiers blindly dying in some of history’s bloodiest of battles over disputes best remembered for setting up the successive (and decisive) war.
-Untenable from a humanist perspective, WWI affords Kubrick a backdrop ripe with authoritarian hypocrisy and class struggles: the stuff of grand drama.
-Based on the novel by Humphrey Cobb, which Kubrick read in his youth and remembered fondly for its real accounts, the film involves the engineered execution of three soldiers as political whipping boys for an Official hell-bent on making an example, not to mention a name for himself.
-Decimation, as it is known, goes back to pre-Roman times, but the French used it during WWI to promote good behavior, order, and a sort of forced bravery among the ranks.
-Kubrick uses Decimation as the dehumanizing apparatus employed by bureaucrats—an order that singularly does away with a soldier’s individuality by reducing him to a number and removing his humanity, and then places him before a firing squad.
+Kubrick’s setting is the French-German conflict near the end of World War I—a war not bound by the outright ethical struggles of good and evil in comparison to the Second World War, but set afire largely by an unfavorable mix of distrust, unruly demands, strained alliances, and jumping the gun, so to speak.
+Though often described as the first “Great” war, what remains are soldiers blindly dying in some of history’s bloodiest of battles over disputes best remembered for setting up the successive (and decisive) war.
+Untenable from a humanist perspective, the First World War affords Kubrick a backdrop ripe with authoritarian hypocrisy and class struggles: the stuff of grand drama.
+Based on the novel by Humphrey Cobb, which Kubrick read in his youth and remembered fondly for its realistic accounts, the film involves the engineered execution of three soldiers as political whipping boys for an Official hell-bent on making an example out of them, not to mention a name for himself.
+Decimation, as it is known, goes back to pre-Roman times, but the French used it during the First World War to promote good behavior, order, and a sort of forced bravery among the ranks.
+Kubrick uses Decimation as the dehumanizing apparatus employed by bureaucrats—an order that singularly does away with a soldier’s individuality by reducing him to a number and removing his humanity, and then placing him before a firing squad.